KMDavis10/FreeTime/README.md

   - A message will show up indicating that the professor was successfully added to the database, and from there, the user can go back to the homepage.

+FUTURE PLANS:
+ - Web scraper to get the professor names & their difficulty levels, rather than reading from a text file
+ - Put up on server so it does not need to be used in a local host environment